-Synthetic identity theft is when someone creates fake identities, either by combining stolen and fabricated information or by creating fake personas from scratch.
-For example, thieves can use a fake name and address, along with a real social security number, to create a synthetic identity.
+Synthetic identity theft occurs when someone creates fake identities, either by combining stolen and fabricated information or by creating fake personas from scratch.
+Some synthetic identity theft goes so far as to use AI to generate fake faces to fool biometric verification.

 There are a number of ways in which scammers can use such synthetic identities:

-Scammers usually combine real and fake data to create a synthetic identity.
+Scammers usually combine real personal identifiable information with fake data to create a synthetic identity.
 They try to find people with no credit history, so they often exploit the social security numbers of children and minors.
-By doing this, they have less chance that an institution will reject their application due to pre-existing credit scores.
+This can ruin your child’s credit score before they’re even old enough to make any purchases themselves.
+Criminals do this so that there’s less chance of an institution rejecting their application due to pre-existing credit scores.
 Criminals usually just snatch these numbers if they spot them circulating in the open, but they can also buy stolen numbers on the dark web.

 They also target minors because they are less likely to use the number anytime soon, so it will take longer for the ruse to be discovered.
 However, if you had your details stolen as a child, you’ll find out when you grow up and try to open a bank account or apply for financing on a car or house.

 Social security numbers have also become randomized since 2011, so they contain no birthdate or geographical data.
 That makes them even easier to use for synthetic identity creation.
 There have even been cases when scammers used randomly generated non-existing numbers to open bank accounts.